lukehami55/impedance/README.md

 # LEAD DIAGRAM
 ![Flow](https://github.com/lukehami55/impedance/blob/main/leadFlow.png?raw=true)

-Variables in diagram are associated with variables found in firmata.py script.
-Diagram is for one lead, replication of variables needed to fulfill all ten leads.
-Ten leads need 30 analog inputs and 10 digital outputs.
+Diagram is for one lead, replication needed for multiple leads.
+5V can be a common source across multiple lead circuits.
+No pinA and pinB duplications (example: if two leads are needed, there needs to be 4 total input pins).

 # GETTING STARTED
 ## Raspberry Pi